spekulatius/PHPScraper/websites/examples/scrape-images.md

 :::

-## Scraping Attributes: Alt, Width and Height
+## Scrape Attributes: Alt, Width and Height

 The attributes for `alt`, `width` and `height` are included in the detailed data set.